Health Library

 In some cases, a contrast material may be used during the MRI scan to show certain structures more clearly in the pictures.
 The contrast material may be used to check blood flow, find some types of tumors, and show areas of inflammation or infection.
 The contrast material may be put in a vein (I.V.) in your arm or directly into your knee.

-There are two main types of MRI—the standard MRI machine and the open MRI machine.
+There are two main types of MRI—the closed MRI machine and the open MRI machine.

 Why It Is Done